-This agreement shall operate from the date advised by the Fair Work Commission and shall expire four (4) years from the date the agreement is made.
+This agreement shall operate from the date advised by the Fair Work Commission and shall expire on 30 August 2024.
 Thereafter the terms of this agreement shall remain in force until superseded or rescinded in accordance with the provisions of the Act.
 The Union will notify the Employer of their intentions to commence bargaining in relation to the renewal of this Agreement no later than 3 months prior to the expiry date of this Agreement.
 Upon receipt the Employer will commence issuing the notice of representational rights in accordance with the Act.